leancodepl/js_corelibrary/packages/Contracts/README.md

     -   `base` - base path for your backend code source.
 If you provide that then all the other properties are relative to this directory.

-    You need to provide one of:
+    Then you can provide one of:

     -   `file`
         or
-    -   `path`
+    -   `include` and `exclude` - single globs or arrays of globs to match specific .cs files
         or
     -   `project` - can be multiple